uwdub/web-dub/README.md

 A fogies project used as a template for other projects.

-Provides for dependency management, tasks via the invoke tools, and testing.
+Provides for dependency management, tasks via the invoke tool, and testing.

 ## Project Dependencies